Over 30 of the Best Cozumel Restaurants in 2023

 You might prefer a super-fresh chilled ceviche made from today’s fresh catch and local limes and a nice cold beer.

-Or maybe a freshly squeezed tropical juice, mango ice cream, carefully sourced cold-brew coffee, or hundreds of other tasty local favorites for a quick snack or something to pack up for the dive boat or your romantic sunset picnic.
+Or maybe a freshly squeezed tropical juice, mango ice cream, carefully sourced cold-brew coffee, or hundreds of other tasty local favorites for a quick snack or something to pack up for the dive boat or your romantic sunset picnic

-A trip to Cozumel’s central Mercado Municipal will also prove to be an explosion of delicious homemade Mexican foods, as well as some more exotic favorites.
+You’ll love the explosion of delicious homemade Mexican foods, as well as some more exotic favorites.

-Try a torta stuffed with the Yucatan classic cochinita pibil, a plate of huevos divorciados for breakfast, handmade tamales, tostadas, pozole stew with pork and hominy, empanadas, hand-pressed tortillas, and lots more.
+Try a torta (sandwich) stuffed with the Yucatan classic cochinita pibil, a plate of huevos divorciados for breakfast, handmade tamales, tostadas, pozole stew with pork and hominy, empanadas, hand-pressed tortillas, and lots more.

 Everyone also wants to know “where do the locals go for the best tacos”?!